GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

     ```

 8. **Port Forwarding (for local testing):**  These commands forward the service ports to your local machine for testing.

-Replace the pod names with the actual names of your deployed pods.
+   > [!IMPORTANT]
+   > It is assumed that the local ports 8010-8012 are available.
+If they are unavailable, do update them below and in the curl statements in following step.

     ```bash

     POD_BIONEMO_ALPHAFOLD=$(k get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^alphafold2')
-    k port-forward pod/$POD_BIONEMO_ALPHAFOLD :8000
+    k port-forward pod/$POD_BIONEMO_ALPHAFOLD 8010:8000

-    POD_BIONEMO_MOLMIM=$(k get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^molmim') k port-forward pod/$POD_BIONEMO_MOLMIM :8000
+    POD_BIONEMO_MOLMIM=$(k get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^molmim') k port-forward pod/$POD_BIONEMO_MOLMIM 8011:8000

-    POD_BIONEMO_DIFFDOCK=$(k get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^diffdock') k port-forward pod/$POD_BIONEMO_DIFFDOCK :8000
+    POD_BIONEMO_DIFFDOCK=$(k get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^diffdock') k port-forward pod/$POD_BIONEMO_DIFFDOCK 8012:8000

     ```

 9. **Test Deployments:**  Use `curl` or other tools to test the deployed services by sending requests to the forwarded ports.
 Examples are provided in the `dev.sh` file.

     ```bash